awslabs/llrt/API.md

 # API documentation

-The long term goal for LLRT is to become 100% [Winter CG compliant](https://github.com/wintercg/admin/blob/main/proposals.md) and have a frictionless migration path from Node.js.
+The long term goal for LLRT is to become [Winter CG compliant](https://github.com/wintercg/admin/blob/main/proposals.md).
 Not every API from node will be supported.

 ## buffer